MichaelsPlayground/NfcCreditCardReaderBasic/visacard.md

 **Warning: the usage of this program reveals secret information from your Credit Card.**
-This program does not send the data anywhere but when exporting the mail and/or the file contain these informations.
-So please be very careful when sending those data using unsecured media like Email or simple internet uploading !
+This program does not send the data anywhere but when exporting the mail and/or the file will contain these informations.
+So please be very careful when sending those data using unsecured media like Email or simple internet uploading or posting anywhere!

-In this workflow I'm using a **VisaCard from Lloyds Bank** that was cancelled some months ago so the PAN and other data shown here not from an active card.
+In this workflow I'm using a **VisaCard from Lloyds Bank** that was cancelled some months ago so the PAN and other data shown here are not from an active card.

 ## step 1: read the main directory using the SELECT PPSE command